tdrose01/EHR-ENG2/DOCUMENTATION_UPDATE_SUMMARY.md

-# Documentation Update Summary - August 26, 2025
+# Documentation Update Summary - September 3, 2025

 ## 🎯 **Overview**
 This document provides a comprehensive summary of all documentation updates made to reflect the current system status, fixes, and enhancements.